Independent woman, mom of two, support group advocate

 ABOUT PATTI, IN HER OWN WORDS:

-- I have a great support network, including children, friends, and coworkers, but my strong will I can attribute to my mom.
+- I have a great support network, including my two children, my friends, and former coworkers, but my drive to live and survive I can attribute to my mom.

 My History With Breast Cancer

 By the time I was diagnosed with metastatic breast cancer, I had been treated for early stage breast cancer twice before.
 The first time was in 1995.
 I had lumpectomies in both breasts and radiation.
-My doctor said I had a 5% chance of recurrence.
+My doctor said I had a small chance of recurrence.
 So I was shocked to be diagnosed a second time in 2001.
 That time was followed up with a bilateral mastectomy with no reconstruction; I opted to have both removed, thinking I would finally never have to do this again.
 Who knew you could get breast cancer without breasts?
 I didn’t; I thought I did enough reading and knew enough about breast cancer that I was well-informed.